41-Year-Old Pitcher – Free Agent

 Tomo Ohka Contract Information:

-Signed a minor league contract with the Blue Jays in December of 2013.
+Signed a minor league contract with the Orioles in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Tomo Ohka – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 Tomo Ohka Split Stats (View Full Split Stats)

 |2005 (Multiple Teams)||29||MAJ||MIL/WAS||33||29||180.3||4.89||2.74||1.78||1.10||–||73.4%||–||4.04||4.64||.289|

 Tomo Ohka: Past News Updates ( ▲ View most recent update )